rancher/docs/content/rancher/v2.6/en/cluster-provisioning/hosted-kubernetes-clusters/aks/_index.md

 The second way is to run a command to register the cluster with Rancher.
 Once the cluster is provisioned, you can run the displayed command anywhere you can connect to the cluster’s Kubernetes API.
 This command is displayed in a pop-up when you provision an AKS cluster with a private API endpoint enabled.

-> **Note:** Please be aware that the AKS cluster might take some time, possibly hours, to appear in the `Cluster To` register list.
+> **Note:** Please be aware that when registering an existing AKS cluster, the cluster might take some time, possibly hours, to appear in the `ClusterToregister` dropdown list.
 This outcome will be based on region.

 For more information about connecting to an AKS private cluster, see the [AKS documentation.](https://docs.microsoft.com/en-us/azure/aks/private-clusters#options-for-connecting-to-the-private-cluster)